Visiting Associate Professor of Pastoral Theology and Care

 Ph.D. in Religion, Vanderbilt University

-Anatomy of a Schism: How Clergywomen’s Narratives Reinterpret the Fracturing of the Southern Baptist Convention (Knoxville, Tennessee: University of Tennessee Press, 2016).
+- Anatomy of a Schism: How Clergywomen’s Narratives Reinterpret the Fracturing of the Southern Baptist Convention (Knoxville, TN: University of Tennessee Press, 2016).

 Books in Progress

-Women in Ministry in America (in process) Based in ethnographic research of women leading religious groups, this book addresses the changing landscape of religion in North America through narratives of clergywomen and LBGTIQ ministers.
+- Women in Ministry in America (in process) Based in ethnographic research of women leading religious groups, this book addresses the changing landscape of religion in North America through narratives of clergywomen and LGBTIQ ministers.

 SPRING 2021, FALL 2021